Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 <img src="assets/images/new_reminder_created_dashboard.png" width="350">
 <br/><br/>

   - User can tap on the "OK" button.
-When doing this, the reminder is created and is appended to the reminder list, if the date of the reminder is within the last 10 days, it is added to the Dashboard page list also.
+When doing this, the reminder is created and is added to the reminders list on the reminders list page to its corresponding date order.
+If the date of the reminder is within the last 10 days including today, it is added to the Dashboard page list also.
 A SnackBar is displayed with the name of the newly created Reminder.
-The reminder by default is incomplete.
+When it is created, the reminder by default is incomplete.
 The incomplete counter on the Dashboard page is incremented by one.